Alqua/projet-analyse-Ncov/README.md

 The analysis complement the master thesis I wrote, in french, on the subject.
 The thesis is not available on this website but if you are interested, you can contact me.

 The repo is divided into two main folder , [DRAFT](https://github.com/Alqua/projet-analyse-Ncov/tree/master/DRAFT) and [ANALYSIS](https://github.com/Alqua/projet-analyse-Ncov/tree/master/ANALYSIS).
 I did three kind of analysis:
--Data graphs on articles
+- Data graphs on articles
--LDA theme analysis
+- LDA theme analysis
--Maps
+- Maps

 ## DRAFT
 contains the first analysis I made on an earlier version of the nCovMemory database.
 I won't be commenting the files of this folder as much as the other but it can be interesting to have a look.
 The process I went through with those analysis lead to choices made with the actual analysis presented.